GLOBAL MARKETS-Stocks, dollar fall after weak U.S. durables data, earnings

 NEW YORK, Jan 27 Global stock indexes fell on Tuesday following disappointing U.S. corporate earnings results and an unexpected decline in U.S. durable goods orders, while the dollar also retreated.

-All three major U.S. stock indexes were lower but well off the lows of the session in afternoon trading.
+All three major U.S. stock indexes were down more than 1 percent in midday trading.

-Leading the way lower were shares of Microsoft, down 8.7 percent, and Caterpillar, down 7.3 percent.
-Their results were among the latest disappointments in the current U.S. earnings period, with the recent drop in oil prices, overseas economic weakness and dollar strength taking a toll.

-"People may not be aware of... what the ripple effects of oil's weakness will be.
-There are a lot of companies that are going to be adversely impacted," said Jim O'Donnell, chief investment officer at Forward in San Francisco.
+Shares of Microsoft, down 9.1 percent, and Caterpillar, down nearly 8 percent, were among the biggest drags on U.S. stocks.
+Microsoft's results showed the main engine of its historic earnings power, selling Windows and Office software to big businesses, is waning.
+Caterpillar's quarterly profit came in below analysts' expectations and the company warned that lower oil prices will hurt 2015 results.

-The dollar retreated following release of the U.S. durable goods data and on speculation the Federal Reserve might hold off on raising interest rates longer than expected.
+The dollar fell following release of the durable goods data and on speculation the Federal Reserve might hold off on raising interest rates longer than currently expected.
 The U.S. central bank is due to release a policy statement on Wednesday.

+"U.S. equities could come under pressure as investors ratchet down their growth estimates for the U.S. economy," said Brian Jacobsen, chief portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin.

+"There was just too much hype about the U.S. economy having risen into a new and higher growth channel.
+We're still stumbling along."

 U.S. Commerce Department data showed non-defense capital goods orders excluding aircraft, a closely watched proxy for business spending plans, unexpectedly fell last month.
 A separate report, however, showed U.S. consumer confidence rose to its highest since 2007 in January.